QB Derek Carr says he embraces challenge of new city, team - WHIZ News

 That ultimately led to the decision from McDaniels and first-year general manager Dave Ziegler to move on from Carr less than a year after signing him to a three-year extension for $120.5 million.

-Carr has a no-trade clause under his deal, giving him control over his destination.
-That could force the Raiders to simply cut him, absorbing a $5.6 million charge on the 2023 salary cap but save the team more than $29 million.
+Carr has a no-trade clause in his deal, giving him control over his destination.
+That could force the Raiders to simply cut him, absorbing a $5.6 million charge on the 2023 salary cap but saving more than $29 million.

 “Derek’s tenure with the Raiders is effectively finished,” Carr’s agent, Tim Younger, posted on Twitter.
 “Relationships do end, but as is the case here, a treasure of memories and friendships remain, along with a very special bond with his fans.
 These won’t end.

 “Teams constantly search for franchise players who invest themselves completely, as Derek did for nearly a decade, maybe even to a fault.
-That’s his true legacy here, much more than the numerous team records he holds.
-He always showed up first; he played hurt, and through some tumultuous times, he led from the front and never complained.”
+That’s his true legacy here, much more than the numerous team records he holds.”

 Carr thanked the fans in Las Vegas and Oakland as well as the organization.